Joseroman12/nperrin/data/about.md

 An argentinian software developer and sometimes teacher.
 Born in 1994, interested in making quality work and help others.

-Now I'm working fulltime for a promising startup, while sharing what I know.
+Now I'm working as a freelance, while sharing what I learn.
 Also giving some talks from time to time.
 Looking with interest at going to Europe (I'm french too), and learning some non tech skill... haven't decided which one yet.

 ## Motivation